Best GPS tracker for kids in 2024

 best gps tracker for kids

-Our search for the best GPS trackers favors devices that are easy to operate, especially for younger kids.
-Other key factors include how comfortable a tracker is to wear and what kind of information is available to parents.
-We highlight whether a device can let your kids send out alerts to you and other care-givers if they run into trouble.
-We also look at the ongoing cost of kid trackers — besides what you pay for the tracker itself, you're usually on the hook for a monthly fee for network connectivity.
+In addition to considering the kind of information each tracker provides, we also highlight whether a device can let your kids send out alerts to you and other care-givers if they run into trouble.
+And then there's the ongoing cost of kid trackers — besides what you pay for the tracker itself, you're usually on the hook for a monthly fee for network connectivity.

 We recommend kid-specific trackers since they're designed specifically for children, making them easy to use in an emergency.
 We'd steer you away from using Apple's AirTag or any of the other top key finders to track anything other than objects.
 True, some of those devices do indicate that you can use them to track pets, but they rely on Bluetooth connectivity, which lacks the range of a dedicated GPS tracker.
 (Apple also explicitly recommends against using the AirTag as a people tracker, for what it's worth.)